IntroductionThis is a work in progress. The system has been in use for over a year it all works but I expect to get all details online soon.

 All this type of RFID chip reader operate in a frequency range of 860-960MHz and each country has its own particular frequencies within that range.

-They'll all work with this project as will the Motorola (now Zebra) FX9500 reader.
+They'll all work with this project.

 TheFX7500 chip reader costs about £700.
 Be aware that sometimes they come with a power supply and sometimes the power supply is extra.